-In 2015, Consent 0715 was replaced to allow DH Lepper Trust to continue until 2026 to discharge treated piggery effluent from an oxidation pond treatment system into the Waiongana Stream during fresh (high flow) conditions, and to provide for disposal of the effluent to land through a spray irrigation system that is to be constructed during the term of the consent.
-The new consent requires that, within a five year period, approximately 40% of the treated effluent, which was being discharged entirely into the Waiongana Stream, be spray irrigated to land, and that full disposal to land then be investigated.
-Consent 5206 was changed to provide for the discharge of emissions to air from the impending application of effluent to land.
+In 2015, Consent 0715 was replaced to allow the Trust to continue until 2026 to discharge treated piggery effluent from an oxidation pond treatment system into the Waiongana Stream during fresh (high flow) conditions.
+It also provides for disposal of the effluent to land through a spray irrigation system that will be constructed during the term of the consent.
+The new consent requires that, within a five year period, approximately 40% of the treated effluent, which was being discharged entirely into the Waiongana Stream, be spray irrigated to land, and that full disposal to land then be instigated.
+Consent 5206 was changed to provide for the discharge of emissions to air from the application of effluent to land.

-Consent 0715-4 limits the piggery to its existing size, in terms of 50 kg pig-equivalents requiring no more than 3,529 50 kg pig-equivalents.
+Consent 0715-4.1 limits the piggery to its existing size, in terms of 50 kg pig-equivalents requiring no more than 3,529 50 kg pig-equivalents.
 The consent also requires that the final effluent must be treated aerobically, for control of odour.
 An effluent irrigation system of minimum area 24.6 ha must be installed by June 2020, with discharge to land maximised and discharge to water minimised.

-Under the two consents, the Trust is required to provide to Council for approval management plans on operation of the dual disposal system (Piggery Effluent Disposal Management Plan), protection of soil (Effluent Irrigation Management Plan), and control of odour (Odour Management Plan).
-Further, a Land Disposal Options Report, to detail the feasibility of disposing all of the effluent to land, is required to be provided by June 2021.
+Under the two consents, the Trust is required to provide to the Council for approval, management plans on the operation of the dual disposal system (Piggery Effluent Disposal Management Plan), protection of soil (Effluent Irrigation Management Plan), and control of odour (Odour Management Plan).
+Further, a Land Disposal Options Report, which will detail the feasibility of disposing all of the effluent to land, is required to be provided by June 2021.
 The Effluent Plans and Options Report are to be provided to Fish and Game New Zealand for comment.

-For the 2016-2017 period, records of pig numbers and effluent discharges were provided, as required.
-The piggery size was unchanged, although the limit on 50 kg pig equivalents was exceeded marginally, by 3.0%.
+For the 2017-2018 period, records of pig numbers and effluent discharges were provided, as required.
+The piggery size and number of 50 kg equivalents remain mainly unchanged and met the consent limit.
 All effluent was discharged to the Waiongana Stream.
 No discharge to land occurred, while preparations were made for construction of the land disposal system.
 The calculated volume of effluent discharged to Waiongana Stream was higher than usual, due largely to a wet spring.
 The Waiongana Stream flow was above the minimum rate required on each discharge occasion.

-The piggery discharge was not shown to breach the receiving water limits on filtered carbonaceous BOD5 or un-ionised ammonia on the three monitoring occasions, though the January 2017 survey indicated that upstream BOD5 was fluctuating around the limit, while discharge was occurring.
+The piggery discharge was not shown to breach the receiving water limits on filtered carbonaceous BOD5 or un-ionised ammonia on any of the monitoring occasions.
 The minimum effluent dilution requirement was achieved in each survey.